 Walt is a freelance musician and artist from near Derby in the Midlands.
-He has been involved in a host of arts projects for the last 28 years.
+Walt's creative energies are equally divided between visual arts and his music as a percussionist.
+He has been involved in a host of arts projects for the last 30 years.
 Prior to becoming a freelance musician and artist he was, for 14 years, Head of Biology in a large Comprehensive near Burton-on-Trent.
 This was after teaching in Lincoln and northern Nigeria (VSO).
 His projects have ranged from exhibitions of paintings and sculpture, both solo and group, to installations, to cross-disciplinary collaborations with dancers and physical performers.
 In these latter projects his experimental percussion and low-tech electronics have always played a significant role.

 In 1989, Walt, along with the artist Kevin Burnley, co-founded the artist group BET4.
 They exhibited widely in the Midlands and in Germany and Paris.
 By 1993, the group widened in scope, becoming increasingly involved with not just exhibitions but installations, live art and cross-disciplinary projects.
 These usually integrated elements of contemporary dance, live sound and physical performance along with a strong visual aesthetic.
 This gave Walt opportunities for experimenting with percussion in unusual contexts as well as the creativity of that visual aesthetic.
 Performances took place throughout England as well as Scotland, Paris and Germany.
 The work of BET4 had a profound influence on all the subsequent solo and collaborative projects Walt has been involved with.